What is a Bubble Study (or a PFO Test)?

 Using Dolphin for PFO Test

-The Dolphin has a dedicated PFO protocol designed to complete the test rapidly per all clinical guidelines.
-The PFO protocol supports both a unilateral examination or a more complete assessment, a bilateral examination using the special Dolphin headgear.
+The Dolphin TCD Equipment has a dedicated PFO protocol designed to complete the test rapidly per all clinical guidelines.
+The PFO protocol supports both a unilateral examination or a more complete assessment, a bilateral examination using the Dolphin/XF Robotic Headframe.

 For improved HITS identification, the Dolphin supports a Power M Mode display, which helps visualize the high-intensity bubbles that pass through the target vessel.
 More importantly, the Dolphin allows measuring the total HITS count not only from the main selected depth but also all of the HITS identified at all depths along the ultrasound beam.
 This unique feature allows measuring the suspected emboli counts in a single measurement, for example, in the MCA and ACA arteries.